yU93r/SteamEmu/post_build/README.release.md

 * `bot_center`
 * `bot_right`

-Check the example files in the `steam_settings` folder
+Check the example file in the `steam_settings` folder

 ---